wangliwfsd/FreeDARTS/README.md

 ## Search on NAS-Bench-201

-The reproducible codes could be found in NAS_Bench201/exps/algos/FreeDARTS_Synflow_oneshot.ipynb
+The reproducible codes could be found in NAS_Bench201/exps/algos/FreeDARTS_iterative.ipynb

-## Search on DARTS space

-The codes for FreeDARTS could be found in DARTS_CNN/FreeDARTS_Synflow_oneshot.ipynb

-The codes FOR FreeDARTS$\dagger$ could be found in DARTS_CNN/FreeDARTS_Synflow_oneshot_20cells.ipynb

-The codes FOR FreeDARTS$\ddagger$ could be found in DARTS_CNN/FreeDARTS_Synflow_ImageNet_oneshot.ipynb

 ## Searched architectures